-Keywords Principle SFM-4: The organisation responsible for the management of the forest shall have a forest management system based on long-term vision and specification of objectives. management responsibility Criterion SFM-4.1: A management body is responsible for the management and considers it as an on-going cyclic process for all products and services of the FMU.
+Keywords Principle SFM-4: The organisation responsible for the management of the forest shall have a forest management system based on long-term vision and specification of objectives.
+Management responsibility Criterion SFM-4.1: A management body is responsible for the management and considers it as an on-going cyclic process for all products and services of the FMU.
 Guidance: The MB is qualified to manage the forest and is responsible for the quality of forest management for a reasonable period.
-The various functions of the FMU in the national or regional landuse planning context are known and recognised.
-The MB considers the management as an on-going cyclic process. forest management system Criterion SFM-4.2: The management body applies a systematic forest management approach.
+The various functions of the FMU in the national or regional land-use planning context are known and recognised. - The MB considers the management as an on-going cyclic process.
+Forest management system Criterion SFM-4.2: The management body applies a systematic forest management approach.
 Guidance: The forest management system covers the relevant planning, operational control, monitoring and improvement aspects.
 The MB operates according to ISO 9001 or ISO 14001 or a comparable systematic approach.
 The organisation has a clear management structure with a clear definition of roles and responsibilities of its personnel with respect to forest management activities and ensures emergency preparedness.
 The MB ensures that operational procedures are established and implemented.
 The MB provides adequate internal communication processes, documents key parts of the forest management system and ensures that these documents are adequately controlled.

-A monitoring system of sufficient quality13 is implemented.
+- A monitoring system of sufficient quality11 is implemented.
 It includes compliance with applicable legislation and operational plans, effects on environmental functions (e.g. water quality), effects on ecosystems (e.g. wildlife populations, red list species), natural regeneration.
-The MB identifies non-conformities with measures and performance requirements and takes appropriate corrective and preventive actions.
-Activities of third parties in the management area are documented.
-The MB has developed an approach for reviewing its management system, of which the adequacy and efficiency can be evaluated.
-If necessary, the system is adapted. management plan Criterion SFM-4.3: A management plan exists which demonstrates that attention has been paid to the integrity of ecological functions and the continuity of the socio-economic and socio-cultural functions of the forest.
-Guidance: - There is an up-to-date management plan and supporting documents which includes elements as: A description of the forest resources, environmental limitations, socio-economic conditions and information on the surrounding lands.
-Maps of the management area, indicating management area, zoning, protected areas, road network, planned activities and land ownership.
-The national and regional functions of the management unit.
-The management objectives and the means of achieving these objectives.
+The MB identifies non-conformities with measures and performance requirements and takes appropriate corrective and preventive actions. - Activities of third parties in the management area are documented. - The MB has developed an approach for reviewing its management system, of which the adequacy and efficiency can be evaluated.
+If necessary, the system is adapted.